Successful trading is about the process you follow in your trading.

 Once you make the plan, follow it with full discipline.

 Your trading plan may not perform every time, but it can cut your risks.
-When you experience the loss, accept it as part of the business.
+When you experience a loss, accept it as part of the business.

 Suppose you follow your trading plan with discipline.
 And then also you experience the loss.